View the media release and read project overviews from the 2023 competition winners.

 - There is no country restriction to apply for funding from the ISBM, APS, SBM, DGVM or IBTN.
 If you are applying for funding from the Society for Health Psychology, you must be currently based in the USA.

 - The international mentor must not have served as a mentor for a Health and Behavior International Collaborative Award within the last two years.

 Terms of the Grant

-- In 2022, the successful applicants received $1,000 USD to offset costs of virtual activities that contribute to the building of a mentor partnership (e.g., research costs, capacity building, or other suitable activities).
+- In 2023, successful applicants will receive $3,000 USD to offset costs of activities that contribute to the building of a mentor partnership (e.g., travel and research costs, capacity building, or other suitable activities).

 - The international mentor must demonstrate an ongoing commitment to work with the applicant to complete the project or academic goals described in the proposal.

-- The 2022 award could not be used to support airfare, travel, or conference attendance.
+- The 2023 award can be used to support airfare, travel, or conference attendance.

 - One year after receiving the award, trainees must complete a 2- to 3-page form for the Health and Behavior International Collaborative Research Award Committee describing the progress and any available outcomes of the project.
 Successful applicants will receive a link to the form one year following receipt of the award.